oleg-derevenetz/bwping/README.md

 respond  on  these  messages  and should have no  ICMP  bandwidth  limiting turned on.

-If   some   of   these   requirements  are  not satisfied, then measurement results  will  be  inadequate  or fail completely.
+If  some  of  these  requirements  are  not  satisfied then the measurement results  will  be  inadequate  or  fail completely.
 In general, for testing bandwidth  where  QoS is implemented, always test with traffic that matches the QoS class to be tested.